KenCorma/supermium-electron/docs/api/dialog.md

     * `dontAddToRecent` _Windows_ - Do not add the item being saved to the recent documents list.
   * `securityScopedBookmarks` boolean (optional) _macOS_ _mas_ - Create a [security scoped bookmark](https://developer.apple.com/library/content/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html#//apple_ref/doc/uid/TP40011183-CH3-SW16) when packaged for the Mac App Store.
 If this option is enabled and the file doesn't already exist a blank file will be created at the chosen path.

-Returns `string | undefined`, the path of the file chosen by the user; if the dialog is cancelled it returns `undefined`.
+Returns `string`, the path of the file chosen by the user; if the dialog is cancelled it returns an empty string.

 The `browserWindow` argument allows the dialog to attach itself to a parent window, making it modal.